Heinkel He 111: Competition

-Basic design
+Design

 The design of the He 111 A-L initially had a conventional stepped cockpit, with a pair of windscreen-like panels for the pilot and co-pilot.
 The He 111P and subsequent production variants were fitted with fully glazed cockpits and a laterally asymmetric nose, with the port side having the greater curvature for the pilot, offsetting the bombardier to starboard.
 The resulting stepless cockpit, which was a feature on a number of German bomber designs during the war years in varying shapes and formats, no longer had the separate windscreen panels for the pilot.
 Pilots had to look outside through the same bullet-like glazing that was used by the bombardier and navigator.
 The pilot was seated on the left and the navigator/bomb aimer on the right.
 The navigator went forward to the prone bomb-aiming position or could tilt his chair to one side, to move into the rear of the aircraft.
 There was no cockpit floor below the pilot's feet—the rudder pedals being on arms—giving very good visibility below.
 Sliding and removable panels were manufactured into the nose glazing to allow the pilot, navigator and or bomb aimer to exit the aircraft quickly, without a time-consuming retreat into the fuselage.

 The fuselage contained two major bulkheads, with the cockpit at the front of the first bulkhead.
 The nose was fitted with a rotating machine gun mount, offset to allow the pilot a better field of forward vision.
 The cockpit was fully glazed, with the exception of the lower right section, which acted as a platform for the bombardier-gunner.
-The commonly-used Lotfernrohr-series bombsight penetrated through the cockpit floor into a protective housing on the outside of the cockpit.
+The commonly used Lotfernrohr-series bombsight penetrated through the cockpit floor into a protective housing on the outside of the cockpit.

 Between the forward and rear bulkhead was the bomb bay, which was constructed with a double-frame to strengthen it for carrying the bomb load.
 The space between the bomb bay and rear bulkhead was used up by Funkgerät radio equipment and contained the dorsal and flexible casemate ventral gunner positions.
 The rear bulkhead contained a hatch which allowed access into the rest of the fuselage which was held together by a series of stringers.
 The wing was a two spar design.
 The fuselage was formed of stringers to which the fuselage skin was riveted.
 Internally the frames were fixed only to the stringers, which made for simpler construction at the cost of some rigidity.